Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation: Discussion

-The anMC method proved to be very efficient, in the numerical studies presented, if the orthant probability of interest has low to medium values.
-This method however relies on an initial step where several constants and probabilistic quantities are empirically estimated to choose the optimal $m^*$, the number of inner samples.
+In general, anMC relies on an initial step where several constants and probabilistic quantities are empirically estimated to choose the optimal $m^*$, the number of inner samples.
 In particular the cost parameters $\myc,\beta$, the slopes of the linear costs, might be hard to estimate if the constants $\myc_0, \alpha$ are comparatively large.
 In this case Algorithm~\ref{algo:Algo1} might not choose the optimal $m^*$.
 However, a numerical study of the algorithm behaviour for different choices of $m$ showed that, on the considered examples, even if the chosen $m$ is not optimal but it is close to optimal, the efficiency gain is very close to the optimal efficiency gain.
-The estimator $\pGANMC$ efficiency is mainly driven by the acceptance probability of the rejection sampler in $\RqANMC$, which depends on $\pqW$.
-This highlights the existence of a trade-off between $\pqG$ and $\RqW$.
-If the choice of $q$ and active dimensions is not optimal, then the acceptance probability of the rejection sampler becomes larger, making the estimation of $\RqW$ easier.
-An estimator $\pqW$ closer to $p$ makes the quantity $\RqW$ harder to estimate.
-However, in this case, $\RqANMC$ becomes more efficient than $\RqMC$ as the ratio between the computational costs becomes more favourable.

-The estimator $\pGANMC$ made possible the computation of conservative estimates of excursion sets with general GRF priors.
-The $\RprogLang$~implementation of the algorithm is contained in the package \texttt{ConservativeEstimates} currently available on GitHub.
+The estimator $\pGANMC$ made the computation of conservative estimates possible for excursion sets of expensive to evaluate functions under general GRF priors.
+The $\RprogLang$~implementation of the algorithm is included in the package \href{http://www.github.com/dazzimonti/anMC}{\texttt{anMC}} currently available on CRAN and on GitHub.